AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/AutomationMLBPRRoleClassLib.md

 ExternalDataReference.AutomationMLBPRRoleClassLib Method
 ========================================================
-AutomationML 2.1 APIGets the AutomationMLBPRRoleClassLib containing all role classes used to model external document references to the AMLDocument.
+Gets the AutomationMLBPRRoleClassLib containing all role classes used to model external document references to the AMLDocument.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)